There are plenty of reasons to choose quiet dog breeds. Perhaps you live in an apartment, or are prone to headaches.

 Newfies were renowned seaman’s dogs.
 They specialized in water rescue.

-Therefore, they’re exceptional swimmers and even have partially webbed feet.
+So, they’re exceptional swimmers and even have partially webbed feet.

 You can find cardiac disease, hip and elbow dysplasia, and cystinuria as health problems in this large, quiet dog breed.
 The latter can cause stones in the urinary system.